Church CARE for Cultural Trauma

 Dr. Cathy Sigmund

-Dr. Sigmund, PhD, CWM, CCTP, is a licensed psychologist and licensed minister (Christian & Missionary Alliance).
-She is passionate about integrating faith with professional practice, research and consultation, and specializes in studying and working with people of other cultures, especially those who have been victimized by violence and/or trauma.
-Dr. Sigmund is a psychologist, consultant and academic instructor in the Greater Pittsburgh area as well as other locations in the U.S. and overseas.
+Dr. Sigmund, PhD, CWM, CCTP, is a licensed psychologist and licensed minister (C&MA), She is passionate about integrating faith with professional practice, research and consultation.
+She specializes in studying and working with people of other cultures who have been victimized by violence and trauma.
+Dr. Sigmund is a consultant and academic instructor based in the Greater Pittsburgh area.